Free VIN Decoder

 How do I read a VIN number?

-Characters 1-3 identify the country and manufacturer.
-Characters 4-8 describe the vehicle attributes.
-Character 9 is a check digit.
-Character 10 is the model year.
-Character 11 is the assembly plant.
-Characters 12-17 are the serial number.
+A VIN has 17 characters.
+Positions 1-3 identify the country and manufacturer.
+Positions 4-8 describe vehicle attributes (model, body, engine, restraint system).
+Position 9 is a check digit.
+Position 10 is the model year.
+Position 11 is the assembly plant.
+Positions 12-17 are the unique production serial number.

 Where can I find the VIN on my car?

 The most common location is the driver's side dashboard, visible through the windshield.
-Also on the door jamb sticker, title, registration, and insurance card.
+You can also find it on the driver-side door jamb sticker, the vehicle title and registration, your insurance card, and on the engine block.

-Can a VIN decoder tell me if a car was in an accident?
+Can a VIN decoder tell me if a car has been in an accident?

-No. A VIN decoder only shows factory specs.
-For accident records, title history, and liens, you need a full vehicle history report ($14.99 on Vinpanda).
+No. A decoder only shows factory specs: what the vehicle was built as.
+To see accident records, title history, salvage brands, odometer readings, and liens, you need a full vehicle history report.

 Decoding is just the start.

 A VIN tells you what a car was built as.
-A vehicle history report tells you what happened to it. $14.99, NMVTIS-certified.
+A vehicle history report tells you what happened to it. $14.99, sourced from NMVTIS.

 Check a VIN now